Annie B.

 Annie B. (Bida Ng Ukay-ukay, Bongga siya 'day!) is a 2004 musical and romantic-comedy film released by Viva Films directed by Louie Ignacio.
 It stars Jolina Magdangal with Dingdong Dantes, Jordan Herrera, Gloria Romero, Amy Austria, and Sarah Geronimo.

+Production

 The conceptualization and production of the film took almost two years to finish and had multiple delays in theatrical release.
-In earlier reports (first quarter of 2002), it was reported that Magdangal will co-star with Nora Aunor in a sequel of the 1979 Nora Aunor-starrer Annie Batungbakal to be entitled Anak ni Annie Batungbakal.
+In 2002, it was reported that Magdangal will co-star with Nora Aunor in a sequel of the 1979 film Annie Batungbakal to be entitled Anak ni Annie Batungbakal.

-After a year, on the second quarter of 2003, the filming started, but despite earlier reports, the final and released Annie B. was entirely different from the 1979 film.
+After a year, in 2003, the filming started, but despite earlier reports, the final and released Annie B. was entirely different from the 1979 film.